 - 1. All sexual activity between inmates is prohibited and subject to disciplinary action. - a.
-All reports of sexual activity shall be documented as possible PREA incidents until a full investigation by SIU or OI indicates otherwise.
+All reports of sexual activity shall be documented as possible PREA incidents and investigated by SIU or OI. - b.

-- b.
 Sexual activity between inmates shall not be found to be sexual abuse if it is determined after an investigation that the activity was consensual and not coerced. - 2.
 Inmates may be disciplined for sexual contact with staff only upon a finding that the staff member did not consent to such contact. - 3.
-Inmates who commit acts of inmate-on-inmate sexual abuse or sexual harassment shall be punished in accordance with the most recent version of RIDOC Policy #11.01 DOC; Code of Inmate Discipline, up to and including criminal prosecution. - a.
-All incidents of sexual abuse shall be considered "highest predatory offenses" as documented in the Department's Code of Inmate Discipline. - b.
-The Code of Inmate Discipline outlines all of the possible sanctions that may be imposed when inmates are found guilty of committing acts of sexual abuse or sexual harassment. - c.
-SIU shall designate any substantiated perpetrator of inmate-oninmate sexual abuse as a Security Risk Group (SRG) Level I offender, and enter this information into the INFACTS database. - 4.
-The disciplinary process shall consider whether the inmate's mental disabilities or mental illness contributed to his/her behavior when determining what type of sanction, if any, should be imposed. - 5.
-Inmates who are inmate-on-inmate perpetrators of sexual abuse are eligible for participation in a sex offender treatment program if they meet the criteria and obligations of that program. - Therapy, counseling or other interventions designed to address and correct underlying reasons or motivation for the sexual abuse shall be considered when determining whether to allow inmate access to programming or other privileges. - 6.
+Inmates who commit acts of inmate-on-inmate sexual abuse or sexual harassment shall be punished in accordance with the most recent version of RIDOC policy 11.01 DOC, Code of Inmate Discipline, up to and including criminal prosecution.

+NOTE: The Code of Inmate Discipline outlines all of the possible sanctions that may be imposed when inmates are found guilty of committing acts of sexual abuse or sexual harassment.

+- 4. The disciplinary process shall consider whether the inmate's mental disabilities or mental illness contributed to his/her behavior when determining what type of sanction, if any, should be imposed. - 5.
+Inmates who are inmate-on-inmate perpetrators of sexual abuse are eligible for participation in a sex offender treatment program if they meet the criteria and obligations of that program. - 6.
+Therapy, counseling, or other interventions designed to address and correct underlying reasons or motivation for the sexual abuse shall be considered when determining whether to allow inmate access to programming or other privileges. - 7.
 Every inmate-on-inmate perpetrator of sexual abuse who is found guilty during the disciplinary process of committing a Class 1, Highest Predatory Sexual offense is automatically referred to the RISP and/or the Rhode Island Attorney General for possible criminal prosecution.

-- I. Staff, Volunteers and Contractor Sanctions (PREA Standards 115.76 and 115.77) - 1.
-RIDOC employees, volunteers, or contractors who commit acts of sexual abuse or sexual harassment toward inmates shall be sanctioned in accordance with the most recent version of RIDOC Policy #3.14 DOC; Code of Ethics and Conduct, up to and including termination and criminal prosecution (i.e., RIGL § 11-25-24). - 2.
+- I. Staff, Volunteers, Contractor, and Intern Sanctions (PREA Standards 115.76 and 115.77) - 1.
+RIDOC staff members, volunteers, contractors, or interns who commit acts of sexual abuse or sexual harassment toward inmates shall be sanctioned in accordance with the most recent version of RIDOC policy 3.14 DOC, Code of Ethics and Conduct; up to and including termination and criminal prosecution (i.e., RIGL § 11-25-24). - 2.
 Disciplinary sanctions for staff who commit acts of sexual abuse or sexual harassment shall be commensurate with the nature and circumstances of the acts committed, the staff member's disciplinary history, and the sanctions imposed on other staff with similar histories for comparable offenses. - 3.
 All terminations for violations of RIDOC policy, or resignations by staff who would have been terminated if not for their resignations, shall be reported to law enforcement agencies, unless the activity was clearly not criminal, and to any relevant licensing authorities. - 4.
-Any contractor or volunteer who engages in sexual abuse or sexual harassment shall be prohibited from contact with inmates, banned from entering secure RIDOC facilities, shall be reported to law enforcement agencies, unless the activity was clearly not criminal, and to any licensing authorities.
+Any contractor, volunteer, or intern who engages in sexual abuse or sexual harassment shall be prohibited from contact with inmates, banned from entering secure RIDOC facilities, shall be reported to law enforcement agencies, unless the activity was clearly not criminal, and to any licensing authorities.